 DHHS leverages their resources with other programs administered by the department.
-The St. Tammany Parish Public Health Millage funds are used to supplement the operating budgets for non-profit organizations including Covington Food Bank, and Good Sams emergency support for seniors.
+The St. Tammany Parish Public Health Millage funds are used to supplement the operating budgets for non-profit organizations including Northshore Food Bank, and Good Sams emergency support for seniors.
 This millage is also used to fund needed health care facilities and programs which were eliminated when the State closed public health units.
-The Community Action Agency (CAA) leverages multiple sources of funds for its Emergency Support Grant (ESG), Supportive Housing Program (SHP), Low Income Home Energy Assistance Program (LIHEAP), and Community Service Block Grant (CSBG).
+The Community Action Agency (CAA) leverages multiple sources of funds for its Emergency Solutions Grant (ESG), Supportive Housing Program (SHP), Low Income Home Energy Assistance Program (LIHEAP), and Community Service Block Grant (CSBG).

 DHHS also leveraged its CDBG funds with St. Tammany Parish Departments of Environmental Services (DES) and Development-Engineering (DoD-E) in an effort to optimize assistance to LMI populations targeting their respective grant projects.
 DHHS is providing CDBG funds to repair and replace homeowner sewer treatment units for qualified LMI residents.
 DES is conducting individual homeowner sewer treatment unit Inspections and Education.
 DoD-E is coordinating sampling to demonstrate water quality improvement from the Inspection and Repair and Replace Programs.
-DES anticipates receiving approximately \$742,500.00 over three years for Pollution Source Tracking in three watersheds locations.
+DES has been awarded \$447,500 in federal and non-federal funds for Pollution Source Tracking in three watershed locations; Bayou Liberty, Abita River, and Ponchitolawa Creek.